15

 Look for keyword gaps.
 What are your competitors ranking for that you are not?
 Can you create something better?
 More recent?
 More detailed?

-Structure your content for both humans and AI, but also add that concise summary at the top for AI extraction.
+Structure your content for both humans and AI.
+Add a concise summary at the top for AI extraction.

 Step Five: Develop off site authority

-On site content gets you in the game, but off site authority helps you win.
-Google and AI tools look at who is talking about you.
-Mentions from reputable websites act like votes of confidence.
+On-site content gets you in the game, but off-site authority helps you win.
+Google and AI tools look at who is talking about you, and that signal comes from three distinct sources: backlinks, brand mentions, and link building outreach.

-Digital PR works well here, conducting an original survey and publishing the results.
-Start a petition related to your industry.
-Create a tool or calculator that other sites want to link to.
-These tactics earn mentions naturally.
+Link building through digital PR works well here: conducting an original survey and publishing the results, starting a petition related to your industry, or creating a tool or calculator that other sites want to link to.

 Manual outreach still matters too.
-Find websites that link to your competitors and reach out and explain why your content is better or more current.
+Find websites that link to your competitors and explain why your content is better or more current.
 Some will switch their link to you.

 Step Six: Maintain consistency